 Overdosage of estrogen plus progestin therapy may cause nausea and vomiting, breast tenderness, dizziness, abdominal pain, drowsiness/fatigue and withdrawal bleeding may occur in women.
-Treatment of overdose consists of discontinuation of CE/MPA together with institution of appropriate symptomatic care.
+Treatment of overdose consists of discontinuation of CE plus MPA together with institution of appropriate symptomatic care.

-PROVERA (medroxyprogesterone acetate tablets) should not be used in women with any of the following conditions:
+PROVERA is contraindicated in women with any of the following conditions:

 - Known or suspected pregnancy.